A Responsible Retailer

 Supporting our communities

-Iceland has a presence in over 830 communities throughout the UK, typically on the high street.
+Iceland has a presence in over 850 communities throughout the UK, typically on the high street.
 During our financial year to March 2010 we opened more than 70 new stores, 50 of which were converted from redundant Woolworths outlets.
 This not only created more than 2,500 new jobs, but also played a major part in helping to regenerate high streets and communities throughout the country.
-In the four subsequent financial years we added a further 105 net new stores and created more than 4,500 additional jobs.
-During 2014/15 we plan to open up to 40 more new stores in the UK, creating up to 1,250 more new jobs.
+In the five subsequent financial years we added a further 133 net new stores and created more than 4,500 additional jobs.

 We aim to create a real family atmosphere in our stores, with a commitment to helpful, friendly service that extends into our customers’ homes through our unique home delivery service.
 This is especially valued by families without access to a car for shopping, and by the elderly.